imgaoyue/squealy/README.md

 * Combining data from multiple queries in a single API call
 * Support for CORS headers and Cache-Control headers
 * Auto-generated Swagger/OpenAPI documentation

-## Getting Started

-Squealy is distributed as a docker image.
-There are two docker images.

-* `squealy/squalyapi` is meant for production use.
-It uses a uWSGI based server and has production-ready defaults.
-* `squaly/squealy-dev` is meant for local development.
-It supports live editing based workflows, and provides detailed logs to help during development.

 ## TODOs: